aditosoftware/docker-aditomobile/README.md

 ## Environment Variables

-All common environment variables with their default values are listed below.
+All common environment variables with their default values are listed below

 ### `HTTPPORT=8080`